 - Standard power windows and locks

-- Optional Sync system (standard on Limited)
+- Optional Sync system

-- Optional DVD navigation system on Limited
+- Optional voice-activated navigation system

 Under the Hood